 Schwartz, J. (1993, September 30).
 Obesity affects economic, social status.
 The Newsleader (Staunton, VA), pp. A1, A4.

 Author(s).
 (Year of publication).
 Book Title: And subtitle.
-Location: Publisher.
+Publisher.

 Before you cite your website, make sure its not one of the following:

-These types of sources need to be cited primarly as their format type, while mentioning that they were found online.
-Websites, on the otherhand, are primarly cited as being websites.
+These types of sources need to be cited primarily as their format type (journal article, magazine article, book, etc.).
+Websites, on the other hand, are primarily cited as being websites.

 PDF handout made by Grafton Library.
 These handouts are also available in print by the reference desk.